 19. Choose eco-friendly furniture

-Your green hotel should be furnished in a eco-friendly way, even better if you choose unique products made by local artisans using local materials.
-The elements of interior design of the Ecobnbs do not contain dangerous substances and are built to last: they are stable, safe and easy to repair.
+Your green hotel should be furnished in an eco-friendly way, even better if you choose unique products made by local artisans using local materials.
+The elements of the interior design of the Ecobnbs do not contain dangerous substances and are built to last: they are stable, safe and easy to repair.
 If they’re made of wood, it comes from sustainable forestry.
 To add a unique and creative touch, some eco-friendly hotels used forms of creative recycling.

 20. Tell your guests your green choices

 Last but not least, to have a green hotel is necessary to firmly believe in sustainability.
 “Green” is not just a trend, but a true lifestyle.
-In this way, i twill be easier for you to communicate your green choices to your guests, both in words and in the hotel’s rooms, in gestures and in the small everyday actions.
+In this way, it will be easier for you to communicate your green choices to your guests, both in words and in the hotel’s rooms, in gestures and in the small everyday actions.
 Always leave a leaflet, maybe even made by you, with some useful suggestions to safeguard the environment and reminding how the small gestures of each of us can have a big impact on the entire ecosystem.